solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 ### Indexing Data for Easy Lookup

-Typically, accessing on-chain data is as simple as fetching the relevant account.
+Typically, accessing onchain data is as simple as fetching the relevant account.
 However, with state compression, it’s not that straightforward.

 As mentioned earlier, the data now resides in the ledger state rather than in an